 Alongside Russell will be Jo Winfield FBHS.
 Jo, who gained her Fellowship of the BHS in 2007, specialises in helping riders and their horses at all levels to perform to their full potential.
 Jo is a British Eventing Coach, British Dressage Judge and an Examiner for the British Horse Society.

-This day will count as CPD for BHS Registered Instructors but is open to all.
+This day will count as CPD for BHS Accredited Coaches but is of interest and open to all.

 The busy programme includes:

 •The Role of Tack and latest research into Saddlery, Bridles and Girths

 •Flatwork demonstration showing the contrast of riders working at different levels

 •Overview of Gait Analysis and latest research into Riding - Horse and Rider Interaction

 •Flatwork Gait Analysis Demonstration with riders of differing abilities

 •Jumping Gait Analysis Demonstration with riders of differing abilities